sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 var labelAnimation = labels.slice(0);
 ```

 The animation step function itself needs some additional code to handle labels.
 It will now have five major parts; we'll walk through each of them in the code that follows.
-Our first adjustment is in the code that removes previous polyline paths.
-We only want to do that if we're still adding paths to the map.
+Our first adjustment is to make sure the code only removes previous polyline paths as long as we're still adding paths to the map.
 That's only true when `step` is less than `maxPathSteps`.

 ``` {.javascript .numberLines}
     if (step > 0 && step < maxPathSteps) {